 Do not mistake this biscuit with other flour-based hard biscuits.
 These small pieces of bread are American and Canadian biscuits – a variety of quick bread.
 They are soft and quite crumbly inside with a firm exterior.

 They use baking powder as the chemical leavening agent.
-And there is no need to wait for the dough to rise.
-On the other hand, there are various ways to prepare them.
+There is no need to wait for the dough to rise.
+There are various ways to prepare them.

 Baker can roll the dough flat and then cut them into round pieces to expand when baking.
-Or, if they add liquid, they can create drop biscuits with countless shapes and textures.
+Alternatively, they can add liquid to create drop biscuits with countless shapes and textures.

 In the USA, these biscuits can be served anytime you like.
 They can be your breakfast with a bit of honey, syrup, jam, or butter.
-Or they can become dinner if you mix them with your fried chicken.
+Feel free to make dinner with them by serving with fried chicken.

 30. Soda Bread

 Soda bread is a wonderful recipe of Ireland in bread making.
 Instead of using yeast, baking soda is a leavening agent of this bread.
-And when this agent mixes with buttermilk dough, it can create many tiny bubbles.
-So do not be alarmed about this reaction.
+When this agent mixes with buttermilk dough, it can create many tiny bubbles, so do not be alarmed about this reaction.

 Another important component of soda bread is coarse flour, which can be wholemeal or white.
 To make the bread more delicious, people can also add other ingredients like raisins, eggs, or butter.
-What’s better, you do not need to knead the dough while making it.
+Conveniently, you do not need to knead the dough while making it.